isomerpages/mas-moneysense/_cryptocurrency/Risks of Cryptocurrencies, Initial Coin Offerings and other Digital Tokens.md

 facilitate the exchange of cryptocurrencies may be regulated under the Payment Services Act 2019.
-However, they are not required to protect your cryptocurrency and are not required to ensure that each cryptocurrency transaction is processed properly.&nbsp;The MAS regulates cryptocurrency service providers under the Payment Services Act 2019 mainly for money-laundering and terrorism financing risk only.</p>
+However, they are not required to protect your cryptocurrency and are not required to ensure that each cryptocurrency transaction is processed properly.&nbsp;MAS regulates cryptocurrency service providers under the Payment Services Act 2019 mainly for money-laundering and terrorism financing risk only.</p>
 <h4>Note</h4>
 <p>Your cryptocurrency service provider is required by law to give this risk